Sebasxs/dofus-data-decoder/README.md

 # Dofus context generator for Corinna
-Takes Dofus game files and converts them into readable files:
+Takes Dofus game files and makes them readable:
-- Markdown files are used for AI context injection.
+- Exported *markdown* files are used for AI context injection.
-- JSON files are uploaded to a NoSql database and treated as menu components.
+- Data uploaded to the database (or exported as JSON files) are treated as menu components.

 *Input data must be located in the **`src/input`** folder in JSON format.*